aquasecurity/kube-bench/docs/README.md

 They are two ways to extract keywords from the output of the `audit` command, `flag` and `path`.

-`flag` is used when the keyword is a command line flag.
+`flag` is used when the keyword is a command-line flag.
 The associated `audit` a command is usually a `ps` command and a `grep` for the binary whose flag we are
 checking: